Minhaul/AvatarJoyride/README.md

 # Avatar Joyride

-This is a joint project made in processing by me and bluquar (www.github.com/bluquar).
+This is a joint game project made by bluquar (www.github.com/bluquar) and me.